How To Reduce The Pandemic Impact On Employees

 Empathy is key, being understood will help employees feel less stressed about having to multitask their whole lives, it will be stressful enough as it is, and being able to talk to their employer about it will help.

-You should also encourage breaks.
+You should also encourage breaks to balance pandemic impact on employees.
 No one can sort out the kids and type up 4 emails at the same time, you’d have to be an octopus.
 Encourage breaks so that employees can designate certain times to certain tasks.

 Flexible schedules also allow employees to get their life chores done, and work separately, so they do not intertwine.
 Enhancing productivity.